ErfanSeidipoor/bright-resume/README.md

 This documentation provides step-by-step instructions and explanations on the process of linking a pull request to an issue.
 By following these guidelines, you can establish a clear connection between the code changes in a pull request and the corresponding issue, ensuring effective tracking and collaboration within your project.

 Take a look at the documentation to learn more about this feature and how to leverage it for better project management.

+## Project Structure

+The project follows the NX monorepo architecture, which allows for a modular and scalable codebase.
+The main folders in the project are:

+- `apps`: Contains the main applications.
+  - `web`: The main Bright Resume application.
+- `libs`: Contains shared libraries and utility modules that can be used across different applications or libraries.
+  - `components`: A library with reusable UI components for building the resume.
+  - `assets`: A library containing all assets likes fonts, images,.
+- `tools`: Contains various tools or scripts related to the project.

 ## Issues and Bug Reports